quangphung205/OCaml_practice/assessment/All_Scores_Assessment.md

-This report was generated at October 08, 21:00:53 PM for phung043.
+This report was generated at October 08, 21:43:02 PM for phung043.
 We will try to push updated reports every week.

 ## Lab Attendance

-Your attendance is recorded for Lab 1, Lab 3,  and Lab 5.
+Your attendance is recorded for Lab 1, Lab 3, Lab 4,  and Lab 5.

-You did not attend Lab 2 and Lab 4.
+You did not attend Lab 2.

-This is a total of 3 out of 5 labs attended.
+This is a total of 4 out of 5 labs attended.